Parameter Estimation from Amplitude Collapse in Correlated Matter-Wave Interference: RESULTS

 By characterising $S_\all$, for example by scanning an interferometer fringe, one can extract the interferometric phase $\phi$ and thus the quantity of interest influencing $\phi$.
 For instance, this could be the projection $a_\ext$ of an external acceleration in the direction of the Bragg beams.
 To scan an interference fringe, we offset the phase of the final $\pi/2$ pulse by $20$ evenly spaced values of $\phi_\laser \in [0, 2\pi)$.
 We perform $15$ repetitions per $T$ for improved signal to noise.
 A typical fringe for $T = \qty{1.6}{ms}$ is shown in the centre panel of Fig.~\ref{fig:1}(\textbf{B}) by the black trace.
 We see a clear oscillation and periodicity of the fringe characterised by its amplitude $\amp_\all$, phase $\phi$, and baseline $\base_\all$.
 If $\phi$ remains stable between all pulses, a cosine can be fitted to the fringe, providing direct access to these parameters.
 Conversely, in the absence of phase stability, the amplitude $\amp_\all$ and baseline $\base_\all$ of $S_\all$ can be obtained via a statistical analysis~\cite{geiger:2011:detecting, chiow:2011:102, berrada:2013:integrated, pelluet:2025:atom}, albeit at the cost of losing the phase information.
 This procedure also can be applied to data obtained under phase-stable conditions, such as our measurements at small $T$.

 To demonstrate this statistical method, we show, at the left margin of Fig.~\ref{fig:1}(\textbf{B}), a histogram associated with the fringe in black, where the statistics is generated from all $300$ contributing measurements.
 The very left column shows the same histogram converted into a density plot using false-colour coding.
 We observe the typical double-peak structure of the histogram~\cite{geiger:2011:detecting,chiow:2011:102}, where the distance of the peaks is roughly given by $2 \amp_\all$ and their individual width is determined by baseline fluctuations of $\base_\all$.
-This characterisation is valid for a homoscedastic signal, where $\amp_\all$ does not fluctuate, as specified in \mm.
+This characterisation is valid for a homoscedastic signal, where $\amp_\all$ does not fluctuate, as specified in \mm{}, which is dominated by technical noise and operates well above the quantum-projection noise limit.

 In addition to scanning $\phi$ via $\phi_\laser$ for a fixed value of $T$, we also vary the interferometer time $T \in [\qty{1}{ms}, \qty{3}{ms}]$ in steps of $\qty{100}{\textmu s}$.
 The corresponding histograms are displayed as a composite density plot in Fig.~\ref{fig:1}(\textbf{C}), where each column is obtained in the same way as in Fig.~\ref{fig:1}(\textbf{B}) corresponding to the histogram behind the dashed white line at $T = \qty{1.6}{ms}$.
 We observe a decrease of the signal amplitude for increasing $T$ with a collapse at $T = \qty{2.1}{ms}$ which is not due to loss of coherence, since $\amp_\all$ revives for longer times.
 This behaviour is caused by an underlying modulation of $\amp_\all(T)$, which is a consequence of the beat of the three signals $S_\mf (\phi_\mf)$ defined in analogy to Eq.~\eqref{eq:def_S} and associated with three $\mf$ substates.
 The $\mf$ substates experience a state-dependent acceleration, in part due to a magnetic field gradient, acquiring different phases $\phi_\mf$, which induce this characteristic collapse and revival behaviour.
 The magnetically insensitive $\mf=0$ substate acquires the phase $\phi_0$, including $\phi_\laser$ and accelerations and perturbations common to all substates.
 The magnetically sensitive states with $\mf \in \{+1,-1\}$ pick up the phases $\phi_{\pm1} = \phi_0 \pm \theta/2$ with the differential phase